nikovert/AWE_Simulation/README.md

 ```
 hj_reachability/awe/main.m
 ```
-Depending on your computer specs, you made need to adjust the grid size to account for memory constraints.
+Depending on your computer specs, you may need to adjust the grid size to account for memory constraints.
 Note that a too small grid, will result in an inaccurate BRS calculation, which might make the controller underperform.
 During execution, a file called tables.mat will be created, which will be used by the Simulink Simulation.

 Having generated the control lookup table, the Simulation can be run by executing
 ```